 With a rapidly increasing number of species in which the whole genome is sequenced and DNA is fully available moreover "motif discovery methods" are increasingly available.
-See the TEIRESIAS algorithm by Rigoutsos and Floratos (1998), the MEME and MAST algorithms by Bailey and Gribskov (1998), and GEMODA algorithm by Jensen et al. (2006), and Kyle et al. (2006), repetitive "motifs" lend themselves as natural units serving as "words."
-This raises not only the necessity, but a possibility to revisit the original Zipf's law analysis (Flam 1994; Mantegna et al. 1994).
+See the TEIRESIAS algorithm by Rigoutsos and Floratos [1998], the MEME and MAST algorithms by Bailey at al. [1998], and GEMODA algorithm by Jensen et al. [2006], and Kyle et al, [2006], repetitive "motifs" lend themselves as natural units serving as "words".
+This raises not only the necessity, but a possibility to re-visit the original Zipf law analysis; Flam [1994] and Mantegna et al [1994].

-In the study reported here, the recently found short, repetitive sequences ("Pyknon"-s) described by Rigoutsos et al. (2006) are used as more natural "words" than completely arbitrarily picked three to eight nucleotide sequences.
-In the human DNA, they found about 128,000 short, repetitive sequence elements, apparently indiscriminately distributed over coding as well as noncoding regions of the DNA.
+In the study reported here, the recently found short, repetitive sequences ("Pyknon"-s) described by Rigoutsos et al. [2006] are used as more natural "words" than completely arbitrarily picked 3-8 nucleotide sequences.
+In the human DNA, they found about 128,000 short, repetitive sequence elements, apparently indiscriminately distributed over coding- as well as non-coding regions of the DNA.
+Pellionisz et al. Recursive Genome Function: Geometric Unification of Neuroscience and Genomics Page 12

 Therefore, there is no need, indeed no basis to separate "words" occurring in the DNA either in the regions of "genes" or what used to be called "junk" DNA.
-In addition, the short, repetitive sequence motifs mined by the TEIRESIAS algorithm Rigoutsos and Floratos (1998) showed no apparent difference in occurrence either in the "coding" or "noncoding" regions.
+In addition, the short, repetitive sequence motifs mined by the TEIRESIAS algorithm, Rigoutsos and Floratos [1998] showed no apparent difference in occurrence either in the "coding" or "non-coding" regions.